lgatto/2017_09_25_OpenScience_EPFL/slides.md

 - Open research is research that enables reproducible and repeatable research.
-- Open research is transparent and honest research .
+- Open research is transparent and honest research.
 - Open research is research that we can build upon.

 **Open is better, and we should always aim for the better, not the worse.**

 ## But then...

-> Why wouldn't anyone want to do open research?
+> Why would anyone not want to do open research?

 ## Why isn't it open?